-Bond lengths, angles and dihedral angles for the TEO ligand in each monomer of the new structure and in the Shewanella structure are given in Table 2, which not only confirms the similarity to the FCc structure but may be useful in assigning double vs single bonds and sp2 vs sp3 centers, although an unambiguous determination of such details from the x-ray data would require even higher resolution.
+Bond lengths, angles and dihedral angles for the TEO ligand in each monomer of the new structure and in the Shewanella structure are given in Table 2.
+This not only confirms the similarity to the FCc structure but may be useful in assigning double vs single bonds and $sp^2 vs sp^3$ centers, although an unambiguous determination of such details from the x-ray data would require even higher resolution.
 Care must be taken in not to over interpret the data.
-The long C1-C2 bond and the non-flat dihedral about this bond suggest it is a pure single bond not involved in a conjugated double bond system.
-The shorter bonds between C2-C3 and C3-C4 suggest these bond may be double or conjugated.
-The long C2-O2 bond is more compatible with a single bond, i.e. -OH rather than =O. Further interpretation will be held for the discussion.
+Our current analysis will be described in the discussion.

-2. Binding of malonate in the dicarboxylate site.
+Binding of malonate in the dicarboxylate site.

 In contrast to the attempt to prepare the fumarate-loaded complex, crystallization in the presence of malonate gave the expected result.
-Figure 2 shows the dicarboxylate site of a crystal prepared from malonate-treated Complex II.
-The resolution is not as high as the structure described above, but the density is clearly consistent with a shorter dicarboxylate the size of malonate.
+Figure 4 shows the dicarboxylate site of a crystal prepared from malonate-treated Complex II.
+The resolution (2.4 Å, see Table 1) is not as high as the structure described above, but the density is clearly consistent with a shorter dicarboxylate the size of malonate.
 One carboxylate of malonate is in essentially the same place as the C1 carboxylate of TEO, bonded to Thr265 and the backbone N of Glu266. the difference in length of the ligands thus puts the other carboxylate somewhat short of the position of the C4 carboxylate of TEO.
 The difference is accommodated partly by movement of the guanidino group of Arg408 towards the ligand and partly by longer H-bonds to that residue.
+The catalytic residue Arg297 interacts with this carboxylate and with the central carbon, much as it does with TEO in the OAA-loaded structure.